Evolution of the eye: Lens formation and diversification

+Crystallins

 Vertebrate lenses are composed of adapted epithelial cells which have high concentrations of the protein crystallin.
 These crystallins belong to two major families, the α-crystallins and the βγ-crystallins.
 Both categories of proteins were originally used for other functions in organisms, but eventually adapted for vision in animal eyes.
 In the embryo, the lens is living tissue, but the cellular machinery is not transparent so must be removed before the organism can see.
 Removing the machinery means the lens is composed of dead cells, packed with crystallins.
 These crystallins are special because they have the unique characteristics required for transparency and function in the lens such as tight packing, resistance to crystallization, and extreme longevity, as they must survive for the entirety of the organism's life.
 The refractive index gradient which makes the lens useful is caused by the radial shift in crystallin concentration in different parts of the lens, rather than by the specific type of protein: it is not the presence of crystallin, but the relative distribution of it, that renders the lens useful.

 It is biologically difficult to maintain a transparent layer of cells.
-Deposition of transparent, nonliving, material eased the need for nutrient supply and waste removal.
-It’s a common assumption that Trilobites used calcite, a mineral which today is known to be used for vision only in a single species of brittle star.
-Studies of eyes from 55 million years old crane fly fossils from the Fur Formation indicates that the calcite in the eyes of trilobites is a result of taphonomic and diagenetic processes and not an original feature.
+Deposition of transparent, nonliving material eased the need for nutrient supply and waste removal.
+It's a common assumption that Trilobites used calcite, a mineral which today is known to be used for vision only in a single species of brittle star.
+Studies of eyes from 55 million-year-old crane fly fossils from the Fur Formation indicates that the calcite in the eyes of trilobites is a result of taphonomic and diagenetic processes and not an original feature.
 In other compound eyes and camera eyes, the material is crystallin.
 A gap between tissue layers naturally forms a biconvex shape, which is optically and mechanically ideal for substances of normal refractive index.
 A biconvex lens confers not only optical resolution, but aperture and low-light ability, as resolution is now decoupled from hole size – which slowly increases again, free from the circulatory constraints.

+Aqueous humor, iris, and cornea

 Independently, a transparent layer and a nontransparent layer may split forward from the lens: a separate cornea and iris.
 (These may happen before or after crystal deposition, or not at all.)
 Separation of the forward layer again forms a humour, the aqueous humour.
 This increases refractive power and again eases circulatory problems.
 Formation of a nontransparent ring allows more blood vessels, more circulation, and larger eye sizes.
 This flap around the perimeter of the lens also masks optical imperfections, which are more common at lens edges.
 The need to mask lens imperfections gradually increases with lens curvature and power, overall lens and eye size, and the resolution and aperture needs of the organism, driven by hunting or survival requirements.
 This type is now functionally identical to the eye of most vertebrates, including humans.
 Indeed, "the basic pattern of all vertebrate eyes is similar."